Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 Find the FAQs for the Low-Income Public Housing program.

 The Section 8 Housing Choice Voucher waiting list is closed to new applications.
+It opened Tuesday, November 19, 2019 at 8:00 am.
 It closed on Thursday, April 9, 2020.
-It had opened on Tuesday, November 19, 2019 at 8 am.

 As was posted in local newspapers and on our website, when the Section 8 HCV waiting list reached 1,500 applicants, it was closed.
 Future openings will also be posted in local newspapers, on our website, and on our voicemail 30 days prior to opening.